 73% of educators believe that audio resources help students with reading difficulties.
 In fact, auditory learners with clear reading impediments are 35% more likely to participate in class discussions compared to visual learners.
 (Source)

-How Much More Likely are Auditory Learners to Pursue Careers in Music, Linguistics, or Public Speaking?
+Are Auditory Learners More or Less Likely to Pursue Careers in Music, Linguistics, or Public Speaking?

 Studies show that auditory learners are 28% more likely to pursue careers in music, linguistics, or public speaking.
 (Source)